KamalRajput1998/DSPP-Portfolio/README.md

 ### Software Engineering Projects

 **Electronic Blood Requesting System**
-- Used the Prophet library to perform univariate time series forecasting to predict inventory levels for O negative blood stock.
+- Developed a real-time blood requesting system using Python & Vanilla JavaScript, Fetch API (AJAX) was used to provide real-time CRUD functionality.

 https://github.com/KamalRajput1998/Blood-Requesting-Application

 **Outpatient Medication System**
-- Developed a real-time blood requesting system using Python & Vanilla JavaScript, Fetch API (AJAX) was used to provide real-time CRUD functionality.
+- Developed a medication system to manage anaemic patients, this was developed in Python using the Django framework.

 https://github.com/KamalRajput1998/Medication-System